 The optional where and whereargs parameters form the SQL WHERE clause of the query.
 Question mark parameter markers in where are positionally substituted by the information from the whereargs list.
-If the where parameter does not use a question mark parameter marker, an empty parameter string is obligatory as in which is equivalent to
+If the where parameter does not use a question mark parameter marker, an empty parameter string is obligatory as in set cursor [borg content query content://contacts/people {} "\id=810" {}]

-'''

-set cursor [borg content query content://contacts/people {} "id=810" {}]

-'''